prahladyeri/curated-lists/lists/php.md

 - [Laminas Project](https://getlaminas.org/) (formerly zend framework) - An open source, object-oriented web application framework implemented in PHP 7 and licensed under the New BSD License.

 ## 📝 CMS
+- [Wordpress](https://wordpress.org/) - Blogging CMS, powers many websites on this planet.
-- [Drupal](https://drupal.org/) - Multi-purpose CMS, powers the White House.
+- [Drupal](https://drupal.org/) - Multi-purpose CMS, used to be very popular at one time.
-- [Wordpress](https://wordpress.org/) - Powers most blogs of this world.
+- [Backdrop CMS](https://backdropcms.org/) - Fork of Drupal 7, lighter-weight for smaller sites.
 - [Fuelcms](https://www.getfuelcms.com/) - Built with CodeIgniter, FuelCMS is a popular and reputed name in the PHP world.
 - [Joomla](http://developer.joomla.org) - CMS helping both novice users and expert developers to create powerful websites and applications.
 - [Magento](http://magento.com/) - Powers many shopping carts.